 St. Francis Special School currently has 10 main classrooms, each with a class teacher.
-There are 24 SNAs working in the school at present, as well as 4 part time secondary teachers who assist in the delivery of music, art, home economics and P.E.
+There are 24 SNAs working in the school at present, as well as 4 part time secondary teachers who assist in the delivery of Music, Art, Home Economics and P.E.
 There are specific classes for children with autism and severe/profound learning difficulties as well as mixed classes.

 The 10 classes are:

-Kathleen has been teaching in SFSS for almost 35 years.
-She is the Vice Principal of SFSS and is the longest serving teacher in SFSS.
+Joan Ward is currently substituting for two teachers who are currently job sharing.
 She teaches the 2nd senior class.
 This class is always busy.
-They go on trips every week and love visiting the library and bunkers in Killorglin.
-Kathleen loves teaching SPHE and SESE (science, geography and history).
-Kathleen and her class are always doing lots of work and they help with jobs around the school.
-The ash class love practical work and they learn how to generalise their skills in different settings.Joan loves teaching music, art, communication, and cookery.
+They go on trips every week and love visiting the library and Bunkers restaurant in Killorglin.
+Joan and her class are always doing lots of work, and they help with jobs around the school.
+The ash class loves practical work, and they learn how to generalise their skills in different settings.Joan loves teaching music, art, communication, and cookery.
 The SNA’s in the Ash class are Debra O’ Sullivan, Phil O’Shea, Marita deLacy and Shane Riordan.
 Marita and Phil are currently job sharing.
 The assistants are gentle, caring, kind and always have lots of fun with the pupils of the Ash class.